 News from Past Award Winners

-KRISTA BREMER's (RJF '09) debut, a memoir entitled My Accidental Jihad, will be published by Algonquin Books in April 2014.
+KRISTA BREMER's (RJF '09) debut, a memoir entitled My Accidental Jihad, was published by Algonquin Books in April 2014.

 Photo by Briana Brough

 JODY BOLZ's (RJF '98) latest book, Shadow Play, is a novella in verse published by Turning Point Books (December 2013).

 MARY SZYBIST (RJF '96) received the 2013 National Book Award for Poetry for her collection, Incarnadine (Graywolf Press).

 HANNAH DELA CRUZ ABRAMS (RJF '10) received a 2013 Whiting Writer's Award.
 She is working on a memoir, The Following Sea.

 MERRITT TIERCE (RJF '11) has been selected as a 2013 5 Under 35 honoree by the National Book Foundation.
 Her collection of stories, Love Me Back, is forthcoming from Doubleday in 2014.